DevelopersClubRS/.github/profile/README.md

 🚀 We educate our members to become authorities in IT knowledge and expertise.

 ### 🏅 Our Mission:
-Developer’s Club aims to spread knowledge that leads the world into the digital age among the IT community.
+Developers Club aims to spread knowledge that leads the world into the digital age among the IT community.
 We help our members improve in what they do and inspire them to become true professionals in their craft.

 ### 🎯 Our Vision:
-We envision Developer’s Club as the go-to choice for IT professionals in the region, offering networking, development opportunities, and knowledge exchange with peers.
+We envision Developers Club as the go-to choice for IT professionals in the region, offering networking, development opportunities, and knowledge exchange with peers.

 ## 💡 Our Values